numberly/flask-stupe/docs/source/config.rst

 In your code, it will not be treated a string or an integer, but as `True`, because Stupeflask will have detected that it was a boolean and cast it.

+If you want to invoke this behavior at another moment, use the :meth:`from_env method <flask_stupe.config.Config.from_env>`.